 A year later the “Hit Me Like A Man” EP dropped with three new songs (the title track, “Cold Blooded” and “Under The Water”) and live performances of two songs from “Light Me Up” (“Make We Wanna Die” and “Since Your Gone”).
 In addition, The Pretty Reckless opened for the likes of Marilyn Manson and Evanescence.
 Momsen stated she was a “big fan” of the latter.
 By the end of the year The Pretty Reckless achieved headliner status.

 The group’s “Kill Me” was heard at the end of the final episode of the series Gossip Girl.
 That seemed fitting.

-"Going To Hell" arrived in early '14.
-The sophomore full-length set improved the group's standing with Rolling Stone who gave it a "Good" rating (3 stars out of 5).
-Andy why not?
-It debuted at #5 on the Billboard 200 with 35,000 copies sold in its first week, becoming the band's first top-10 album.
+“Going To Hell” arrived in early ’14.
+The sophomore full-length set improved the group’s standing.
+It debuted at #5 on the Billboard 200 with 35,000 copies sold in its first week, becoming the band’s first top-10 album.

 “Who You Selling For” came next.
 “We had so much we wanted to say, it was like shaking a can of soda on tour, and then when we started writing we cracked the seal,” Momsen said of the songs on the ’16 album.

 The set contained “Take Me Down,” which became the group’s fourth mainstream single to hit #1 on Billboard’s Rock chart (“Heaven Knows,” “Messed Up World” and “Follow Me Down,” all from “Going To Hell,” were the first three).

 The Pretty Reckless now have the most #1 singles by a female-fronted Rock act.